 Applicant Inventories - Information for Managers

+An applicant inventory is a pool of pre-qualified, partially assessed applicants.
 An applicant inventory streamlines the recruitment experience for hiring managers and applicants.
-Managers have timely access to pre-screened and partially assessed applicants.
-The inventory may be used to fill regular, auxiliary and temporary opportunities.
+An applicant inventory may be used to fill regular, auxiliary, and temporary job opportunities.

 Features of an Applicant Inventory

 - Standardized and streamlined screening, testing and assessments

 - Pre-qualified, partially assessed applicants ready to be considered for your vacancy